adobe/spectrum-web-components/projects/documentation/content/guides/migration-guide.md

 export { live } from 'lit/directives/live.js';
 ```

-Additional `lit` exports can be acquired directly from that package and with the reduction of `instanceof`-centric checking within the `lit-html` library it is possible that overtime we lean towards that being the preferred path towards acquiring this values.
+Additional `lit` exports can be acquired directly from the `lit` package.

+With Lit 2.0 bringing same-document library-version flexibility, re-exporting from shared base libraries is less critical.
+We may eventually recommend direct imports from `lit` as the preferred path towards acquiring these values.